 X2 input is our jog input.
 This will move to the next step without waiting for the time to expire.

-What we see in our ladder is the detailed display.
+What we see in our ladder is a detailed display.
 We can see the normal display by right-clicking the instruction on the ladder and selecting ‘Normal Display’.
 Here is what it will look like.

 As you can see we can accomplish our sequencing of the traffic lights using drum instruction.
 This is just one line of ladder code.
 Watch the YouTube video below to see this drum instruction in action.